 Millions of irrational citizens supported Hillary Clinton with their votes in the dirty election of November, 2016.
 They endorsed, and thereby embraced, the profound corruption that she represented.
 They did so because they had permitted themselves, quite heedlessly, to be hoodwinked into believing that, faced with the prospect of Donald Trump becoming President, they had "no choice" but to accept Hillary Clinton as their new leader.
 Having thus been slyly coerced, they self-righteously assured themselves that they were doing the "right thing," and therefore were completely absolved (at least until the next election) of any further obligations that might pertain to either citizenship or humanity.

-After eight years of President Barack Obama, eight years in which greedy corporations flourished, American drones were regularly used to kill civilians in foreign conflicts, and the number of guns in America increased by an alarming proportion, Donald Trump may offer a disposition that is markedly different, but beyond his temperament, he is unlikely to make any worthwhile changes, and therein lies the most heinous threat that results from his ascension.
+After eight years of Barack Obama as President (eight years in which greedy corporations flourished, American drones were regularly used to kill civilians in foreign conflicts, and the number of guns in America increased by an alarming proportion), Donald Trump may offer a disposition that is markedly different, but beyond his temperament, he is unlikely to make any worthwhile changes, and therein lies the most heinous threat that results from his ascension.
 King Donald will ensure (as Hillary Clinton also would have done) that America maintains its headlong course of avarice, violence, and recklessness.
 A deeply unwise course that, sooner or later, is bound to end in misery for all of us, most particularly for the masses who are allowed no say in their own destiny.